-If you are struggling with environmental illness — or someone you know is, despite sharing similar living arrangements — a genetic component could be involved.
+If you are struggling with environmental illness — or someone you know is, despite sharing similar living arrangements — genetics could be a factor.

 Siblings, children, parents — all have different DNA from each other.
-Small, minor mutations happen in every each person’s genetic code.
-Science has identified some very specific ones that can cause the body to detox more slowly.
+Small, minor mutations happen in everyone’s genetic code.
+And science has identified some very specific mutations that cause the body to detox more slowly.

 There are also host susceptibility factors, including genetic predisposition, which will play a role in sensitization and in disease manifestation (Turner-Warwick, 1978; Gregg, 1983).https://www.ncbi.nlm.nih.gov/books/NBK234810/

 Genetic variability… may affect the function of detox enzymes, thus impacting the body’s sensitivity to toxic substances of endogenous and exogenous origin.

 Ultimately, though, our world is complex.
 There are usually multiple inflection points that can lead to sensitization.